linz/topo-workflows/infra/README.md

 ### Deploy CDK

+_AWS CDK is used to manage the AWS EKS cluster creation/update._

 To deploy with AWS CDK a few context values need to be set:

 - `aws-account-id`: Account ID to deploy into.
 This can be set with `export CDK_DEFAULT_ACCOUNT="$(aws sts get-caller-identity --query Account --output text)"`.